opensafely-core/ehrql/docs/index.md

-*ehrQL* (rhymes with *circle*), the **Electronic Health Records Query Language**, is a query language and command line interface designed for the specific application domain of EHR data.
+*ehrQL* (rhymes with *circle*), the **Electronic Health Records Query Language**, is a query language and command line interface that we designed for the specific application domain of EHR data.
 Researchers write **dataset definitions** with the query language and execute them with the command line interface to generate **datasets with one row per patient**.